 The most effective method (with the lowest pregnancy rate) is the implant (eg. Nexplanon) which is 99.9% effective with both perfect and typical use.

-The data for perfect use and typical use is exactly the same because after the implant is inserted, you only need to remember to have it removed and replaced after 3 years.
+The data for perfect use and typical use is exactly the same for this method.
+This is because after the implant is inserted, you only need to remember to have it removed and replaced after 3 years.

 These percentages are calculated by considering the number of unintended pregnancies that occur in a population of 100, over one year of using the method.
 This is referred to as the PEARL Index.
 For example, for the implant, as discussed above, the pregnancy rate is 0.1%.

-Unless, of course, you have had a hysterectomy or another surgery where the ovaries and Fallopian tubes were removed and you do not have the required anatomy in place for fertilisation.
+Unless, of course, you have had a hysterectomy or another surgery where the ovaries and fallopian tubes were removed.
+Pregnancy cannot happen if you do not have the required anatomy in place for fertilisation.
 This type of surgery is not considered for birth control, due to the cost, side effects and complications that come with the surgery.

 Choosing a birth control method is not as simple as choosing the most effective one.